-Dr. Peter L. Levin is an adjunct senior fellow for the Military, Veterans, and Society program at the Center for a New American Security.
+Dr. Peter L. Levin is an adjunct senior fellow at the Center for a New American Security.
 He is also the founder and CEO of Amida Technology Solutions, an information technology firm that focuses on data and data security.
 He is also the executive director of HealthGuide, which provides a consumer app to enable better living through data.

 From May 2009 until March 2013 he served as Senior Advisor to the Secretary and Chief Technology Officer of the Department of Veterans Affairs, where he led their health record modernization initiative.
 In this role he co-created and lead the inter-agency development of the Blue Button personal health record (now the most widely used PHR in the country), the creation and implementation of the open source electronic health record custodian (OSEHRA.org), and delivery of the first clinical components of the integrated electronic health record with DoD (the iEHR and VLER programs).
 He also led the implementation of VA’s social media outreach as well as their first employee innovation and industry competitions.

 All these programs are part of the Obama Administration’s Open Government initiative and are being institutionalized inside the department, the US government - and in the case of button-simple access to personal data – across society.
 Millions of people use the services he built.